jo/sync-tank/migrations.md

 This could be done by building full-fledged desktop or native apps or, to start simple, by transforming the already existing web application into a *Progressive Web App* that can be persisted by the browser.
 In any case, all the relevant application data has to be stored on the client.

 Now that a user can create or edit todo items even when the client is offline we need to provide a way to synchronize any changes once it comes back online.
-Luckily we have CouchDB in our team!
+Luckily we have CouchDB on our team!
 There are a number of client-side adaptations like [PouchDB](https://pouchdb.com/) for browsers or [Cloudant sync](https://www.ibm.com/analytics/us/en/technology/offline-first/) for phones that provide CouchDB-like storing capabilities for clients and implement the Couch replication protocol so synchronizing data between different parts of the system becomes simple and fun.

-We're not done yet, though.
+We're not done, though.
 We do have an application that does not break when the client is offline and that synchronizes changes.
 But how can we stay agile with this kind of setup?
-Lets put it this way:
+Let's put it this way:

 > "Document databases are really cool… until you have to make a breaking change to the schema.
 Then it feels like “good luck with all that!” :D"
 >
 > Ben Nadel [on Twitter](https://twitter.com/BenNadel/status/918604059304779776)

 To illustrate the problem, let's get back to our previous example and assume we have a working todo app where we have to upgrade todos from a simple `isDone` to a more detailed `status`.
 Remember, the app has been live for a while, people are using it in version one and they are working with documents that are stored according to schema version one.
 If we now want to release version two of the app, we might not reach all users at once because some of them are currently offline thanks to our latest enhancements.
 So we have to deal with the fact that there are old versions of the app around.
 And they are working with old versions of the documents.
-Let's call this the *parallel versions problem.* How can we perform a proper data migration in this scenario?
+Call this the *parallel versions problem.* How can we perform a proper data migration in this scenario?
 Let's look at some options.

 #### Transactional server-side migration

 Why can't we just reuse the strategy that has worked well before and update all existing documents on the server?

-This means that we would pick a single point in time where we update all documents on the server to be compatible with the new application.
+This would mean that we picked a single point in time where we updated all documents on the server to be compatible with the new application.
 To see why this fails, consider the following chain of events: Haneen is using the app, version one, in her browser right now.
 Now you migrate the documents on the server-side database and prepare to hand out the new version of the app.
 Meanwhile, Haneen has just updated her todo item.
-The change takes a moment to synchronize to the server, it may also take some hours if she is currently offline.
+The change takes a moment to synchronize to the server, it may also take several hours if she is currently offline.
 The updated todo item arrives at the server, but because Haneen is using version one of the app, the document that arrives will be outdated.
 We have inconsistent data in our database.

 #### Continuous server-side migration

-What if we still use a transactional migration but amend it in the following way: after migrating all the documents, we could look at each incoming new document on the server and if there is an old document we could simply update it.

-This approach would solve the previous problem.
-If an older app inserted an older document the rest of the system would not have to worry about that because it would only the updated version.
-To implement this we would need a possibility to listen to incoming documents so we could update them.
+What if we still use a transactional migration but amend it in the following way: after migrating all the documents we look at each incoming new document on the server and if there is an old document we simply update this one to the new format.
+This approach would in fact solve the previous problem.
+If an older app inserted an older document into the system no other part would have to worry about that because the documents would be updated before reaching anyone else.

+How can one implement **continuous server-side migrations on CouchDB** you ask?
+Here's a sketch: First there must be a way to look at incoming documents so they can be updated.
 CouchDB provides such an option through the `changes` endpoint that allows us to keep track of every event that happens in the database.
-A backend service could watch this endpoint and perform an update if any older document comes in.
-A closer look at the CouchDB API reveals that change documents basically consist of a change id and the id of the document that was subject to the change.
-From this it is clear that

-TBD: Implementation Details:
-  - the old document is replicated to the server-side db
-  - we listen to the (-> Global Changes Feed)
-  - the document is migrated and the old version is deleted.

-But let's think further: what if the new document gets synced to the old app?
+It is not a bad idea to bundle the different `changes`-endpoints of all user databases together into a **global changes feed**.
+A backend service could then watch this to see if any outdated document comes in and perform transformations as needed.
+After the updated document has been saved, there is no need for the old version to be around, so it can safely be deleted.

+This strategy solves one important aspect of the *parallel versions problem*.
+In particular, it deals with the situation where an old app writes old documents into the system.
+But what if new documents get synced to an older application?
+What if someone has not yet updated their iPhone app?
+There is a good chance that an the old app will break when being confronted with newer documents.

 #### Server-side adapters